Judaism and Mormonism: Jewish curse and gathering

-The LDS Church believes that the Jewish people were collectively responsible for the crucifixion of Jesus.
-Based on this accusation, the LDS Church believes that God cursed them and scattered them across the Earth.
-The LDS Church believes that the Jewish people will continue to be punished for their iniquities until they believe in Jesus, repent, and are gathered to Israel.

 The Book of Mormon teaches that Jesus came to the Jews because they were the only nation which was wicked enough to crucify him.
-The Book of Mormon characterizes the works of the Jews as "works of darkness" and their doings as "doings of abominations".
+The Book of Mormon characterizes the works of the Jews in this manner: "for their works were works of darkness, and their doings were doings of abominations".
 It also teaches that the Jewish people were punished with death and destruction "according to their iniquities".
 It teaches that God gave the gentiles the power to scatter the Jews and it connects their future gathering to their belief that Jesus is the Christ.
 According to the Doctrine & Covenants, after Jesus reveals himself to the Jews, they will weep because of their iniquities.
-It warns that if the Jewish people do not repent, the world will be destroyed.
+It warns that if the Jewish people do not repent, "I [will] come and smite the whole earth with a curse, and all flesh [will] be consumed before me".

 On its title page, the Book of Mormon, part of the scripture of Latter-day Saints, states that its purpose is "the convincing of the Jew and the Gentile that Jesus is the Christ."

 The Doctrine and Covenants, a collection of canonized prophecies of Joseph Smith and other Latter-Day Saint leaders, contains prophecies regarding the return of the Jewish people to the land of Israel: